sbernheim4/excoptional/README.md

 ### Notes and Best Practices

 #### Typing Functions that Return Options
-When writing a function that retuns an `Option`, it's best to type that function's return type as an `Option<T>` rather than `Some<T> | None`.
+When writing a function that retuns an `Option`, it's best to always explicitly type that function's return type as an `Option<T>` rather than `Some<T> | None`.
 This helps the compiler provide better type inference and provides a better experience.

 ```ts
 // Bad ❌